 Let’s look at how it works for projects that support rainforest protection.
 Conserving trees, which absorb and store CO2, helps to reduce the amount of CO2 in the atmosphere.
 Projects support the conservation of forests by working to stop practices like logging, conversion to agriculture or mining in the world’s rainforests.
 Keeping the rainforest standing means tonnes of carbon remain stored in trees rather than released into the atmosphere.
 Each tonne of carbon emissions avoided is sold as a carbon credit, which you can use to offset your own emissions.

-This same logic applies to any type of activity that reduces how much carbon is emitted, including new renewable energy generation and providing clean-cooking stoves, amongst others.
+This same logic applies to any type of activity that reduces how much CO2 is emitted, including new renewable energy generation and providing clean-cooking stoves, amongst others.

 How are carbon offsets verified?

 Every carbon offset certificate Bulb buys is verified through 1 of 3 internationally recognised standards: the Gold Standard, the Verified Carbon Standard or the United Nations Framework Convention on Climate Change (UNFCCC)'s Clean Development Mechanism.